NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

   An object of the ``pyFastChem`` class that has been used to calculate the chemistry.

 ``additional_columns=None, additional_columns_desc=None``
   Optional parameters.
 Sometimes, ``FastChem`` calculations are not iterated only over temperature or pressure but also other variables, such as the metallicity or C/O ratio.
-The output function therefore contains these optional parameters that allow to print additional columns in the output file.
+The output function therefore contains these optional parameters that allow printing additional columns in the output file.
 The first parameter ``additional_columns`` is an :math:`N\times N_\mathrm{tp}`-dimensional array of ``float`` values, where the first dimension refers to the number of additional columns and the second dimension has to be equal to the dimensions of the temperature and pressure arrays.

   The second optional parameter ``additional_columns_desc`` contains an array of ``str`` values with the header descriptions of the additional columns.
-The dimension has to be equal to number of additional columns.
+The dimension has to be equal to the number of additional columns.
 If this is not the case, or if the parameter is missing entirely, the columns will be labelled ``unk`` instead.

 The monitor output file has the same format as the one produced by the ``C++`` version discussed :ref:`here<sec:fc_cpp_output>`.
-Saving the chemistry output with the panda ``DataFrame`` format in a pickle file is possible via the function:
+Saving the chemistry output with the pandas ``DataFrame`` format in a pickle file is possible via the function:

 .. code:: python